eddmann/eddmann.github.io/_posts/2021/2021-02-06-advent-of-code-2015-day-13-knights-of-the-dinner-table.md

 ## Part 2

-To solve part two we are required to add ourselves to the seating arrangement; with neutral (`0`) happiness scores for all family members.
+To solve part two, we are required to add ourselves to the seating arrangement, with neutral (`0`) happiness scores for all family members.
-Once added we are required to then determine what the new optimial seating arrangement happiness score will be.
+Once added, we are required to determine what the new optimal seating arrangement happiness score will be.
-We can sovle this in a similiar mannor to how we did for part one 🌟.
+We can solve this in a similar manner to how we did for part one 🌟.

 ```typescript
 const part2 = (input: string): number => {